dkandalov/dkandalov.github.io/micro-blog.md

 ---

 #### 2024/11/04
 This is probably the longest #IntelliJ alt+enter menu I've seen in the wild!
-(At which point does it become too much? 🤷)
+(At which point does it become too long? 🤷)

 <img src="../assets/images/micro-blog/2024-11-04.webp" width="50%" height="50%"/>